charisgao/STAT-4830-Optimizing-Attention-Project/docs/development_log.md

 ### Implementing Performer, Kerformer, NSA

 We improved on our past implementations of Performer and NSA by debugging and now are able to get more coherent output.
 For Performer, a key improvement involved standardization, and for NSA, we were able to align the tensors and increase the context length.
-We also began implementing Kerformer, but ran into some issues.
+We also began implementing Kerformer, but ran into some issues with out of GPU and CPU memory.

+## Week 12

+### 4/8 Meeting with Prof. Davis

+We discussed our progress with Prof. Davis.
+For the Performer, from looking at our loss values, he hypothesized that the KL-divergence doesn't decrease further since we are using a constant step size and hit the noise floor.
+He recommended that we decrease the learning rate, specifically by exploring the cosine annealing scheduler.
+Prof. Davis also suggested looking into changing the context length and number of features.
+For the NSA, he similarly suggested increasing the context length since the output becomes incoherent after a few tokens.